 Atalaya Mining PLC Announces Holding(s) in Company

-NICOSIA, CYPRUS / ACCESSWIRE / August 18, 2021 / Atalaya Mining Plc:TR-1: Standard form for notification of major holdingsNOTIFICATION OF MAJOR HOLDINGS (to be sent to the relevant issuer and to the FCA in Microsoft Word format if possible)i 1a. …
+NICOSIA, CYPRUS / ACCESSWIRE / August 20, 2021 / Atalaya Mining PLC:TR-1: Standard form for notification of major holdingsNOTIFICATION OF MAJOR HOLDINGS (to be sent to the relevant issuer and to the FCA in Microsoft Word format if possible)i 1a. …

-NICOSIA, CYPRUS / ACCESSWIRE / August 18, 2021 / Atalaya Mining Plc:TR-1: Standard form for notification of major holdingsNOTIFICATION OF MAJOR HOLDINGS (to be sent to the relevant issuer and to the FCA in Microsoft Word format if possible)i 1a. …
+NICOSIA, CYPRUS / ACCESSWIRE / August 20, 2021 / Atalaya Mining PLC:TR-1: Standard form for notification of major holdingsNOTIFICATION OF MAJOR HOLDINGS (to be sent to the relevant issuer and to the FCA in Microsoft Word format if possible)i 1a. …

 TR-1: Standard form for notification of major holdings